-- Depending on the context, the term "head" could be translated as "authority" or "the one who leads and directs" or "the one who is responsible for." - The expression "head of" can refer to the whole person and so this expression could be translated using just the person's name.
-For example, "the head of Joseph" could simply be translated as "Joseph." - The expression "will be on his own head" could be translated as "will be on him" or "he will be punished for" or "he will be held responsible for" or "he will be considered guilty for." - Depending on the context, other ways to translate this term could include "beginning" or "source" or "ruler" or "leader" or "top."
+- Depending on the context, the term "head" could be translated as "authority" or "ruler" or "the one who is responsible for." - The expression "will be on his own head" could be translated as "will be on him" or "he will be punished for" or "he will be held responsible for" or "he will be considered guilty for." - Depending on the context, some other ways to translate this term might include "top" or "beginning" or "source" or "leader."